 - During brumation, snakes and other reptiles can tolerate low oxygen levels.
 Turtles can even brumate underwater and in the mud.
 Hibernating mammals, of course, can’t.

 So, though hibernation and brumation are relatively similar, it’s wrong to say that snakes hibernate.
 They are biologically different processes.
-Hibernation only occurs in endothermic animals.

 Do All Snakes Brumate?